Champaign DUI Defense Lawyers

 Underage Drunk Driving

-Because car crashes are one of the leading causes of death among teens, Illinois supports a zero tolerance policy with regards to underage drivers.
+Because car crashes are one of the leading causes of death among teens, Illinois supports a zero-tolerance policy with regard to underage drivers.
 This means that if a driver under the age of 21 is caught with any amount of alcohol in his or her system, he or she will suffer a license suspension.
-This law was adopted in order to reduce the number of teens killed on the roads each year.
+This law was adopted to reduce the number of teens killed on the roads each year.

 Felony and Aggravated DUI